lucassilvahub/sales-goal/README.md

 Software designed to read sales tables, check if it has reached the sales target, identify the salesperson who hit the sales target and send a SMS notifying that it has reached the target.

-## How to run the application:

-1. Install all dependencies;
-2. Add your sales sheets for each month;
-3. Create a Twilio account;
-4. Get your account_sid, auth_token and your trial phone number;
-5. add your phone number to receive the SMS;
-6. Update the sales target value in code;
-7. Run.

 ## Technologies Used:

 <table>